fraxinus1098/3D-VR-Journal-Visualizer/README.md

 - Enhanced error handling and resource management
 - Added JSON optimization to reduce file size by removing embeddings

-**Phase 5: SuperCollider Audio Implementation (Modified Approach).** We've successfully implemented SuperCollider-based audio generation:
+**Phase 5: SuperCollider Audio Implementation is complete.** We've replaced the Web Audio API-based system with a more sophisticated SuperCollider implementation:
+- Implemented dynamic, algorithmic compositions based on journal entry emotion values
-- Created custom instruments for each of the 8 emotions with unique sonic characteristics
+- Created unique instruments for each emotion with parameterized tempo and timbre
-- Implemented direct testing functions for reliable audio output without OSC communication
-- Fixed audio routing issues to ensure consistent playback
-- This simplified approach allows manual triggering of emotion-based sounds while exploring the visualization
+- Established OSC communication between the web application and SuperCollider
+- Added volume control via OSC messages
+- Simplified the AudioSystem class to focus exclusively on OSC communication
+- Enhanced error handling and diagnostic capabilities

 ## Setup